See index to all the chapters for Putting Out the Planetary Fire

 Chapter 6 Agriculture

 There are far more fundamental reforms needed in our agriculture and food system than are addressed in this chapter.
-Americans may love family farms, but they have been replaced by giant corporate agribusiness dominated by factory farms, heavy use of fossil fuels (pesticides, fertilizers), monocrops, assembly line production of animals, and genetic engineering.
+Americans may love family farms, but they have been replaced by giant corporate agribusiness dominated by factory farms, a heavy use of fossil fuels (pesticides, fertilizers), monocrops, assembly line production of animals, and genetic engineering.

-One key movement is food Sovereignty, “the right of peoples to healthy and culturally appropriate food produced through ecologically sound and sustainable methods, and their right to define their own food and agriculture systems.”
+One key movement is food sovereignty, “the right of peoples to healthy and culturally appropriate food produced through ecologically sound and sustainable methods, and their right to define their own food and agriculture systems.”
 La Via Campesina is central to this effort.
-This “global peasant movement unites people to fight injustice in the food system, including organizing for women’s rights and against land grabs and the spread of genetically modified organisms.
+This “global peasant movement” unites people to fight injustice in the food system, including organizing for women’s rights and against land grabs and the spread of genetically modified organisms.

 One of the greatest threats posed by climate change is its negative impact on our food system.
 Agriculture is also a major source of greenhouse gas emissions.

 Rising temperatures, migrating pests, and changing rainfall patterns threaten our ability to raise and distribute enough food to feed the world’s current population.
-More than 10 percent of the world’s population remains undernourished, and food shortages could lead to an increase in cross-border migration, as the U.S. has seen following the prolonged drought in Central America.
+More than 10% of the world’s population remains undernourished, and food shortages could lead to an increase in cross-border migration, as the U.S. has seen following the prolonged drought in Central America.
 A particular danger is that food crises could develop on several continents at once.
 Food shortages are likely to affect poorer parts of the world far more than richer ones.